 As discussed in Note 1, the financial statements of the Department of Chamorro Affairs - Non-Appropriated Funds, Government of Guam, are intended to present the statements of net assets, the related statements of changes in net assets, and cash flows of only that portion of the Government of Guam that is attributable to the transactions of DCANAF.
-They do not purport to, and do not, present fairly the financial position of the Government of Guam as of September 30, 2010 and 2009, the changes in its financial position, or, where applicable, its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not, present fairly the financial position of the Government of Guam as of September 30, 2011 and 2010, the changes in its financial position, or, where applicable, its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Because adequate documentation was not able to be located for the book inventory balance on hand as of September 30, 2010 and 2009, we were not able to satisfy ourselves by means of other audit procedures concerning the book inventory balances as of the years then ended.
+Because adequate documentation was not able to be located for the book inventory balance on hand as of September 30, 2009, we were not able to satisfy ourselves by means of other audit procedures concerning book sales/cost of sales during the year ended September 30, 2010.

-Because of the matter discussed in the preceding paragraph, the scope of our work was not sufficient to enable us to express, and we do not express, an opinion on the outstanding book inventory balance and related book sales/cost of sales for the years ended September 30, 2010 and 2009.
+Because of the matter discussed in the preceding paragraph, the scope of our work was not sufficient to enable us to express, and we do not express, an opinion on the book sales/cost of sales for the year ended September 30, 2010.

-In our opinion, except for the inventory balance discussed in the preceding paragraph, the financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of DCANAF, as of September 30, 2010 and 2009, and the statements of changes in net assets and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, except for the book sales/cost of sales discussed in the preceding paragraph, the financial statements referred to in the first paragraph present fairly, in all material respects, the financial position of DCANAF, as of September 30, 2011 and 2010, and the statements of changes in net assets and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated June 17, 2011 on our consideration of the DCA's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated March 02, 2012, on our consideration of the DCANAF's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.